ioBroker/ioBroker.pushover/README.md

 ```

+## Attachments
+You can send files via attachments:

+sendTo("pushover", { message: 'This is a test message', // mandatory - your text message title: 'ioBroker', // optional - your message's title, otherwise your app's name is used sound: 'magic', // optional - the name of one of the sounds supported by device clients to override the user's default sound choice // pushover, bike, bugle, cashregister, classical, cosmic, falling, // gamelan, incoming, intermission, magic, mechanical, pianobar, siren, // spacealarm, tugboat, alien, climb, persistent, echo, updown, none priority: 0, // optional (-2, -1, 0, 1, 2) // -2 to always send as a quiet notification, // 1 to display as high-priority and bypass the user's quiet hours, or // 2 to also require confirmation from the user file: '/opt/iobroker/phantomjs_images/Gasverbrauch.png', // optional - attachment //token: 'API/KEY token', // optional - add other than configurated token to the call //url: , // optional - a supplementary URL to show with your message //url_title: , // optional - a title for your supplementary URL, otherwise just the URL is shown //device: , // optional - your user's device name to send the message directly to that device, rather than all of the user's devices //timestamp // optional - a Unix timestamp of your message's date and time to display to the user, rather than the time your message is received by our API });

 ## What is Sentry and what is reported to the servers?
 Sentry.io is a way for developers to get an overview about errors from their applications.
 And exactly this is implemented in this adapter.